mikamautnerrohde/researchproject/rp-project-manual.md

 While reviewing the proposal, it is possible to leave remarks that are visible to all parties involved in the project.

 #### Submit the final grade.
 The examiner is expected to submit the final grade for registration via www.datanose.nl, using a link that is automatically e-mailed once the student has submitted the final report.
-See the section
+For more on grade submission the examiner is kindly referred to [our teaching wiki](https://github.com/tijmz/teaching-matters/wiki/Submitting-grades).

 #### Guarantee validity of the grade.
 The examiner is expected to collect the grade(s) given by the other assessor and to determine a final grade.
 This includes discussing the verdict with the other assessor, and reaching consensus if opinions about the final grade diverge too much.
 See [here](#grading) for more information.